-HERRERA V. WYOMING (17-532) - On October 5, 2017, a member of the Crow Tribe filed a petition challenging a Wyoming state court conviction for unlawfully hunting elk in the Big Horn National Forest.
+HERRERA V. WYOMING (17-532) - On October 5, 2017, a member of the Crow Tribe filed a petition challenging a Wyoming state court conviction for unlawfully hunting elk in the Bighorn National Forest.
 The Crow Tribe's 1868 treaty with the United States reserves hunting rights in ceded lands, which include what is now the Bighorn National Forest, so long as those lands remain "unoccupied."
 However, the state court did not allow Petitioner to assert the Tribe's treaty hunting right as a bar to prosecution, instead holding that Wyoming's admission to the Union abrogated the Tribe's treaty hunting rights, and in the alternative that the creation of the Bighorn National Forest constituted an "occupation" of those lands.
 A state appellate court affirmed, and the Wyoming Supreme Court denied review.
-On January 8, 2018, the Court called for the views of the Solicitor General.
+On January 8, 2018, the Court called for the views of the Solicitor General, and on May 22, 2018, the United States filed its brief recommending that the Court grant the petition.
+The petition is scheduled for the June 21, 2018, conference.

-Washington State Department of Licensing v.
-Cougar Den (No. 16-1498) - On June 14, 2017, the Washington Department of Licensing filed a petition seeking review of a decision by the Supreme Court of Washington, which held that the right to travel provision of the Yakama Nation Treaty of 1855 preempts the imposition of taxes and licensing requirements by the Department on a tribally chartered corporation that transports motor fuel across state lines for sale on the Reservation.
-On October 2, 2017, the Court called for the views of the Solicitor General.
+WASHINGTON STATE DEPARTMENT OF LICENSING V. COUGAR DEN (16-1498) - On June 14, 2017, the Washington Department of Licensing filed a petition seeking review of a decision by the Supreme Court of Washington, which held that the right to travel provision of the Yakama Nation Treaty of 1855 preempts the imposition of taxes and licensing requirements by the Department on a tribally chartered corporation that transports motor fuel across state lines for sale on the Reservation.
+On October 2, 2017, the Court called for the views of the Solicitor General, and on May 15, 2018, the United States filed a brief recommending that the Court grant the petition.
+The petition was scheduled for the June 14, 2018, conference and was relisted to the June 21, 2018 conference.